Steplerchik/stable-baselines/docs/misc/projects.rst

 Train a ROS-integrated mobile robot (differential drive) to avoid dynamic objects
 ---------------------------------------------------------------------------------

-The RL-agent serves as local planner and is trained in a simulator fusion of the Flatland Simulator and the crowd simulator Pedsim.
+The RL-agent serves as local planner and is trained in a simulator, fusion of the Flatland Simulator and the crowd simulator Pedsim.
+This was tested on a real mobile robot.
 The Proximal Policy Optimization (PPO) algorithm is applied.

 | Author: Ronja Güldenring